Padam Padam (song): Live performances

 Minogue performed "Padam Padam" for the first time at American Idol in May 2023, alongside "Can't Get You Out of My Head" with Nutsa Buzaladze, one of the show's contestants.
 The next month, she surprised everyone by performing the same songs at Capital's Summertime Ball.
 She performed "Padam Padam" as part of her nine-track set at the iHeartMedia KTUphoria 2023 live show.
-She also performed parts of the song during an interview on Andy Cohen's Sirius XM radio show as part of the single's American promotion, singing and impersonating Siri.
+She also performed parts of the song during an interview on Andy Cohen's SiriusXM radio show as part of the single's American promotion, singing and impersonating Siri.
 She performed "Padam Padam" twice at the Horse Meat Disco in June 2023 due to technical issues with the first performance.
 A week before the album's release, Minogue and Tears for Fears co-headlined Radio 2 in the Park in Leicester's Victoria Park.
 She headlined the festival's second and final night with performances of "Padam Padam", "Tension" and "Hold On to Now."
 Kylie attended the 2023 London Fashion Week launch at Lio London, where she performed several album tracks, including "Padam Padam" and "Tension".
 On 27 September 2023, Minogue gave a free, limited-time concert at the O2 Shepherd's Bush Empire, performing "Padam Padam" and other songs from her set.

 Minogue performed "Padam Padam" at the opening ceremony of the inaugural Las Vegas Grand Prix on 15 November 2023.
 The next night, she performed several songs with Mark Ronson on the T-Mobile Arena stage in front of the Sphere.
 The song was featured on her set list for the British live television series An Audience with....
 Minogue performed the song at the BST Hyde Park show on 13 July 2024, and received critical acclaim for it.
 On August 13, "Padam Padam" was included in her performance at the Sziget Festival in Budapest, Hungary.
 The song was included on the set list of Minogue's 2025, Tension Tour.

 "Padam Padam" was featured as a lip-sync song on the sixteenth season of the American reality competition series RuPaul's Drag Race.
 The track was used in the final episode as a lip-sync battle between contestants Nymphia Wind and Sapphira Cristál, with the former winning both the lip-sync and overall competition.